karlstolley/hci/syllabus/_policies/books.md

 ---
 title: Books
 comment: >
-  <b>My policy for assigning books:</b> Required books are all required in the edition indicated;
+  <b>My policy for assigning books:</b> It’s important to acquire and read the edition indicated for
-  the total retail price tag for the entire course should be less than $100 (this one is $118 on the high end, but with discounts, the total should be under $100); and each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.
+  each book, and I only assign newer editions when the content warrants it.
+The total retail price tag for the entire course should be less than $100 (this one is $118 on the high end, but with discounts the total should be under $100).
+Each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.
 I want to help you build your professional library while also being sensitive to your personal finances.
 ---

 <section class="required" markdown="1">
 <h3>Required</h3>
 - Butterick, Matthew. <cite><a href="https://practicaltypography.com/">Butterick’s Practical
   Typography</a>, 2nd ed</cite>.
-Open access. (web)
+2021.
+Open access (web).
 - Clark, Josh. <cite>Designing for Touch</cite>.
 New York: A Book Apart, 2015. $15 (eBook),
   ISBN 9781937557287
 - Jehl, Scott. <cite>Responsible Responsive Design</cite> New York: A Book Apart, 2014. $15 (eBook),